Vendor Site Audit

 Site visits are critical when a vendor: 1.) doesn’t have proper due diligence documentation to make a risk judgment, 2.) only allows customers to physically view sensitive information on site (such as insurance policies, penetration testing results, business continuity plans, information security policies, etc.) or 3.) has had significant issues identified through their SOC reports or other vendor management documentation.

-Venminder has a partner that is proficient in scheduling multiple site visits and conducting the site visit audits to maximize the time that we have on site.
+Venminder has a partner that is proficient in scheduling multiple site visits and performing the site visit audits for you to meet your requirements.

 - Customizing the site visit audit scope/criteria to fit a particular client’s needs